 Here we have more detail on the works, events or disruptions that are current or planned in the next two weeks.

-When West Bromwich Albion (situated just off M5 Junction 1) play at home traffic in the area will increase.
+Traffic increases in the area when matches are taking place.
 Catching the bus train or tram can help ease congestion.